-The user can use the Read/Write option to take all available actions provided by the interface, including setting up a user ID and turning off the server.
+You can use the Read/Write option to take all available actions provided by the interface, including setting up a user ID and turning off the server.

-6. In the Password field, assign a password to the Login ID.
+6. In the Password field, assign a password to the login ID.

-Valid passwords must contain at least five characters, one of which must be a nonalphabetic character.
+A password must contain at least five characters, one of which must be a nonalphabetic character.
 Null or empty passwords are accepted.